thanhdangg/PCA_face_detection/README.md

 PCA is a method of finding a new basis system so that the information of the data is mainly concentrated in a few coordinates, the rest only carries a small amount of information.
 And to simplify the calculation, PCA will find an orthonormal system to be the new basis.

 ## Steps to perform PCA Algorithim:
-Step 1.
-Calculate the expectation vector of the entire data Step 2.
-Subtract each data point from the expected vector of the entire data Step 3.
-Calculate the covariance matrix
+1. Calculate the expectation vector of the entire data \n
+2. Subtract each data point from the expected vector of the entire data \n
+3. Calculate the covariance matrix
-Step 4.
-Calculate eigenvalues ​​and eigenvectors from the covariance matrix.
+4. Calculate eigenvalues ​​and eigenvectors from the covariance matrix.
-Step 5.
-Sort the eigenvectors in descending order of eigenvalues Step 6.
-Select K eigenvectors corresponding to the K largest eigenvalues ​​to construct a matrix Uk whose columns form an orthogonal system.
+5. Sort the eigenvectors in descending order of eigenvalues
+6. Select K eigenvectors corresponding to the K largest eigenvalues ​​to construct a matrix Uk whose columns form an orthogonal system.
 These K vectors, also called principal components, form a subspace that closely approximates the distribution of the original normalized data.
-Step 7.
-Project the data onto the new PCA space, creating a weight matrix.
+7. Project the data onto the new PCA space, creating a weight matrix.